Extr4ordinary/KOU-Application-System-Laravel/README.md

 ## Platform Support

 **Platforms supported:**
- - Works fine in Web(currently only locally)
+ - Works fine in Web (currently only local)

 ## The Database Platform